 To minimize impacts on seagrass beds from vessel grounding, anchoring, and propeller scarring, a 300-yard nonmotorized zone along the entire north shoreline would be designated.
-Within this zone, travel corridors, targeted landing locations, and mooring buoys would be established to still allow for motor boat access.
+Within this zone, travel corridors, targeted landing locations, and mooring buoys would be established to continue to allow motor boat access.
 These locations might change over time as seagrass bed conditions change.

 Operations Support.
-Operational support structures, entrance station, maintenance/ranger station, lifeguard station, emergency medical services, office space, and storage within the Opal Beach day use area would continue to be maintained.
-However, if the J. Earle Bowden Way is converted to a one-way evacuation lane and the structures are destroyed by a storm, they would not be rebuilt.
+If the J. Earle Bowden Way is converted to a one-way evacuation lane and the structures are destroyed by a storm, they would not be rebuilt.
 The entrance station function would shift to the east and west entry point areas.

 Utility service would continue to be provided to Opal Beach.
-However, if structures are destroyed by a storm, utility extensions would be removed back to the eastern beach access area, and they would be tied into the Pensacola Beach utility systems for the western beach access area.
+However, if structures are destroyed by a storm, utility extensions would be moved to the eastern beach access area and would be tied into the Pensacola Beach utility systems for the western beach access area.